containers/podman.io_old/_posts/2020-07-07-repo-rename.md

 ---
-title: Podman REST API and Docker compatibility
+title: The Podman repository has been renamed
 layout: default
 author: mheon
 categories: [blogs]